Hasan082/nested-dropdown-nav-using-css/README.md

 ## License

-This project is licensed under the [MIT License](link-to-license-file).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 You are free to use, modify, and distribute this code for both commercial and non-commercial purposes.
-Please see the [LICENSE](link-to-license-file) file for more details.
+Please see the [LICENSE](https://opensource.org/license/mit/) file for more details.

----

-That's it!
-You now have a README file explaining the 4th level dropdown menu using HTML, CSS, and animation.
-Feel free to update the README with any additional information or customize it further based on your specific project requirements.